Boburmirzo/customer-support-agent-memory/README.md

 # Customer Support AI Agent with DigitalOcean's Gradient AI platform and Memori

 A powerful, embeddable AI customer support solution that can be integrated into any website with a single JavaScript snippet.
-Built using DigitalOcean's Gradient AI platform for AI agent capabilities and Memori for persistent conversation memory.
+Built using [DigitalOcean's Gradient AI platform](https://www.digitalocean.com/products/gradient/platform) for AI agent capabilities and [Memori](https://github.com/GibsonAI/memori) for persistent conversation memory.

 ## Features

 - 🤖 **AI-Powered Support**: Uses DigitalOcean's Gradient AI platform for contextual understanding
 - 🕷️ **Website Scraping**: Automatically analyzes website content for context-aware responses
-- 💾 **Persistent Storage**: Agents and knowledge bases survive application restarts
+- 💾 **Persistent Storage**: Agents and knowledge bases stored in PostgreSQL
-- 🗃️ **Dual Storage Pattern**: Fast memory cache with PostgreSQL fallback for reliability
 - 🚀 **Easy Integration**: Single JavaScript snippet for any website
 - 🐳 **Docker Ready**: Complete containerized setup with docker-compose
 - 🔒 **Session Management**: Secure session handling with user tracking